OGGM/oggm.github.io/_posts/2026-01-07-new-gdirs-and-projection-options.md

 - Differences between the OGGM v1.6.1 and v1.6.3 Standard Projections remain within 2% over the entire projection period in all regions; globally, differences are <0.5%.
 - Using ERA5 instead of W5E5 leads to differences of 4–13% relative to the OGGM v1.6.3 Standard Projections in 2000 for the Caucasus and Middle East (12, Low Latitudes (16), and New Zealand (18).
 In New Zealand (18) and in the Russian Arctic (09) estimated absolute differences in 2100 are above 4%.
 Differences in regional climate evolution between the RGI date and the inversion date may explain part of the initial volume discrepancies.
 However, OGGM–ERA5 projections are not substantially closer to GloGEM and PyGEM, which have also used ERA5.
 Other differences, such as model physics, calibration and initial volumes may hide the influence of the baseline climate choice.
 - Globally and for most regions, the regional calibration does not create large projection differences, as per-glacier differences are compensated at the regional scale ([see e.g. Zekollari et al. (2024)](https://tc.copernicus.org/articles/18/5045/2024/).
 However, regional calibration creates an around 4% lower 2020 glacier volume in New Zealand (18) with diminishing differences until 2100.
 In addition, glacier volume projections in Central Asia are around 9% lower in 2100 with the regional calibration (similar tendency found for this region in [Zekollari et al., 2024 (Fig. 4)](https://tc.copernicus.org/articles/18/5045/2024/)).
 As this region contains the largest number of glaciers, regional calibration may affect projections there more strongly than in smaller regions.
-- Because regionally calibrated "Glen A"-parameters derived from RGI62 were applied to RGI70G, any inversion volume differences between the RGI versions arise solely from updated glacier outlines rather than changes in data or methods.
+- Because regionally calibrated “Glen A“-parameters derived from RGI62 were applied to RGI70G, any inversion volume differences between the RGI versions arise solely from updated glacier outlines rather than changes in data or methods.
 This results in inversion glacier volumes that are more than 10% larger in North Asia (10) and Caucasus and Middle East (12) (partly because RGI7 contains much less failing glacier area in these regions), and more than 15% smaller in the Low Latitudes (16) and New Zealand (18) ([link to figure](https://cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/analysis_notebooks/1.6.3_2025_6_gdirs_proj_comparisons/figures/1_rel_volume_difference_inversion_vs_itmix.png)).
 Inversion volumes are valid at different years for RGI6 and RGI7.
 Thus, differences between RGI62 and RGI70 preprocessed gdirs are even larger in 2000 than at inversion (Fig. 3).
 Over time, projection differences between RGI62 and RGI70 decrease in regions with the largest initial discrepancies.
 Some remaining differences in 2100 can be attributed to the regional calibration, as both RGI62 and RGI70 produce similar 2100 projections in several regions.
 - Using glacier complexes (RGI70C) instead of individual glaciers (RGI70G) leads to substantial differences (>4%) in four regions in 2000 and to a ~1% larger global volume.
 By 2100, absolute volume differences decreased globally and in these four regions, but appeared instead in two other regions.